philc/book-notes/zero to one - peter thiel.md

     companies than they do on the most obviously successful."
     * But this means the firm focuses on the average portfolio companies, which is a poor investment if only one or two of the investments have the potential to make the fun.
-  * Because VC returns are based on funding a company in the head of a power law, diversification is not a useful goal for VC funds.
+  * Because VC returns are based on funding a company in the head of a power law distribution, diversification is not a useful goal for VC funds.
   * "Everybody who passes through the American school system learns not to think in power law terms.
 Every high school course period lasts 45 minutes whatever the subject.
 Every student proceeds at a similar pace.
     At college, model students obsessively hedge their futures by assembling a suite of exotic and minor